 "A BILL FOR AN ACT RELATING TO MASSAGE THERAPISTS,"

 Your Committee finds that other jurisdictions require massage therapists to complete continuing education before license renewals are granted.
 Your Committee further finds that continuing education allows professionals to be current on best industry practices.

 Your Committee notes that the Board of Massage Therapy requested a delayed implementation date of July 1, 2024, to provide time to notify licensees of the new requirements and allow licensees a full biennium license period in which to fulfill the requirements.

 Your Committee has amended this measure by:

-(4) Changing the effective date to July 1, 2050, to encourage further discussion on this matter.
+(1) Changing its effective date to January 1, 2050, to encourage further discussion; and

-As affirmed by the record of votes of the members of your Committee on Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 420, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 420, S.D.
-1, and be referred to the Committee on Commerce and Consumer Protection.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 223, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 223, H.D.
+1, and be referred to your Committee on Finance.